Geoff Chappell, Software Analyst

 It can be TRUE in versions 4.0 to 5.0 if any processor’s ability at floating-point arithmetic has the particular defect that dividing 4,195,835 by 3,145,727 and then multiplying by it doesn’t get back to what was started with.
 To be specific, these numbers are loaded into the Floating Point Unit (FPU) from the qwords 0x4150017E`C0000000 and 0x4147FFFF`80000000, and the test is done with interrupts disabled, with the MP, EM and TS bits of cr0 all clear, and with the FPU newly initialised—all, presumably, to make sure that the test really is of the FPU’s arithmetic, not some disruption of it.
 The division, using either the fdiv or fdivr instruction, depending on the version, is well-known (since 1994) to be incorrect on some early Pentium processors.

 The oldest Intel documentation that I have of this is a Pentium® Processor Specification Update (order number 242480-002, dated March 1995) in which this problem is titled Slight Precision Loss for Floating Point Divides on Specific Operand Pairs.
 As errata 20 for the 60- and 66-MHz Pentium processor, it is “fixed in the D stepping”.
 As errata 23 for the 75-, 90- and 100-MHz Pentium processors, it “affects B1 and B3 steppings” and “is fixed in B5 and later steppings.”
-In terms of the family, model and stepping that are produced in eax from cpuid leaf 1, this means the defect is in model 1 steppings 3 and 5, and model 2 steppings 1 and 2.
+In terms of the family, model and stepping that are produced in eax from cpuid leaf 1, this means the defect is in family 5 model 1 steppings 3 and 5, and model 2 steppings 1 and 2.

 |Data:||0 to emulate only if FPU not present;